rhydermike/PersonalTime/README.md

 # PersonalTime
-Custom React Native clock for people with a circadian rhythm disoder
+Custom React Native clock for people with a circadian rhythm disoder.
+Expo project.